AorsiniYT/vita-moonlight/README.md

 ## Upcoming Features

-- **Swap R1/L1 <-> R2/L2:** Option to swap the functions of R1/L1 and R2/L2 directly from the configuration menu, for greater flexibility and comfort.
 - **Artemis/Apollo compatibility:** Planned support for Artemis/Apollo (a modified Sunshine host), to allow streaming from more sources and custom servers.

 Stay tuned for more improvements!